Aloya-aw/wireframing/README.md

 For example, in [this wireframe](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&p=f), you can see how design choices like image placement, price info, and buttons are aligned to user expectations.
 A developer reviewing this wireframe can confidently plan how to structure the code for responsive layout, data fetching, or booking logic—because the visual guide has already defined what’s needed.

+## Real-World Scenario: Booking Form Confusion in a Hotel Reservation App
+During the early design phase of a hotel booking management system, the UX team created a low-fidelity wireframe of the checkout process, including a form where users would select check-in and check-out dates, enter guest details, and proceed to payment.

+When the wireframe was reviewed with stakeholders and potential users, a major usability issue surfaced:

+    Test users were confused about the sequence of steps in the booking form.
+Many didn’t realize that they needed to scroll down to find the payment section, while others skipped entering guest details entirely because the layout didn’t guide them clearly.

+### How the Issues Were Resolved
+Thanks to this early feedback, the design team:

+1. Reorganized the layout into a multi-step process using a progress indicator (e.g., Step 1: Guest Info, Step 2: Dates, Step 3: Payment).

+2. Added labels and prompts to make it clearer what was required at each step.

+3. Conducted quick A/B wireframe tests to validate the improved layout with users.

+Because the changes were made during the wireframing stage (before any UI design or coding had begun), the team avoided costly development rework and maintained an efficient timeline.

+### Impact on the Final Product
+The revised structure:

+* Improved the clarity and flow of the booking process

+* Reduced booking errors and drop-off rates in user testing

+* Made the final interface more intuitive and accessible on both desktop and mobile devices

+This scenario shows how wireframing can uncover usability issues early, before resources are spent on visual design or development.
+By allowing teams to test ideas quickly and cheaply, wireframing ensures the product is designed with the user experience in mind from the very beginning, ultimately leading to a more intuitive, functional, and successful final product.